Mexico airport operator Asur reports lower quarterly profit

-MEXICO CITY, April 22 (Reuters) - Mexican airport operator Grupo Aeroportuario del Sureste, which operates Cancun airport and eight others in Mexico’s southeast, said on Monday its first-quarter profit fell 9.6 percent, hurt by a jump in taxes that offset higher revenue.
+MEXICO CITY (Reuters) - Mexican airport operator Grupo Aeroportuario del Sureste, which operates Cancun airport and eight others in Mexico’s southeast, said on Monday its first-quarter profit fell 9.6 percent, hurt by a jump in taxes that offset higher revenue.

 Core profit, or earnings before interest, taxes, depreciation and amortization, rose 10.7 percent to 828.5 million pesos.
 Asur said revenue rose 6.9 percent to 1.375 billion pesos for the quarter, helped by a 8.5 percent increase in passenger traffic from the year-earlier period.